DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 To ensure proper voltage levels, some part of the Sensor circuitry MUST be tied back to the same ground as used by the Arduino.

 The Sensor code utilizes exponential smoothing to "de-bounce" spikes generated by mechanical switches and transistors.
 This avoids the need to create smoothing circuitry for each sensor.
-You may need to change the parameters in Sensor.cpp through trial and error for your specific sensors.
+You may need to change the parameters in Sensor.cpp through trial and error for your specific sensors, but the default parameters protect against contact bounces for up to 20 milliseconds, which should be adequate for almost all mechanical switches and all electronic sensors.

 To have this sketch monitor one or more Arduino pins for sensor triggers, first define/edit/delete sensor definitions using the following variation of the ``<S>`` command: